zakki/openhsp/hsp3ll/llvm/lib/Target/X86/README-SSE.txt

 Note: this is not a code quality issue; the custom lowered code happens to be right, but we shouldn't have to custom lower anything.
 This is probably related to <2 x i64> ops being so bad.

 //===---------------------------------------------------------------------===//

-'select' on vectors and scalars could be a whole lot better.
-We currently lower them to conditional branches.
-On x86-64 for example, we compile this:

-double test(double a, double b, double c, double d) { return a<b ? c : d; }

-to:

-_test:
-	ucomisd	%xmm0, %xmm1
-	ja	LBB1_2	# entry
-LBB1_1:	# entry
-	movapd	%xmm3, %xmm2
-LBB1_2:	# entry
-	movapd	%xmm2, %xmm0
-	ret

-instead of:

-_test:
-	cmpltsd	%xmm1, %xmm0
-	andpd	%xmm0, %xmm2
-	andnpd	%xmm3, %xmm0
-	orpd	%xmm2, %xmm0
-	ret

-For unpredictable branches, the later is much more efficient.
-This should just be a matter of having scalar sse map to SELECT_CC and custom expanding or iseling it.

-//===---------------------------------------------------------------------===//